-36 The Sequential Test ensures that a sequential approach is followed to steer new development to areas with the lowest probability of flooding.
-Further information is provided in the NPPF and the PPG - Sequential Test
+43 The Sequential Test ensures that a sequential approach is followed to steer new development to areas with the lowest probability of flooding.
+Further information is provided in the NPPF and the PPG - Sequential Test 44 The Exception Test is a method to demonstrate and help ensure that flood risk to people and property will be managed satisfactorily, while

-37 The Exception Test is a method to demonstrate and help ensure that flood risk to people and property will be managed satisfactorily, while allowing necessary development to go ahead in situations where suitable sites at lower risk of flooding are not available.
+44 The Exception Test is a method to demonstrate and help ensure that flood risk to people and property will be managed satisfactorily, while allowing necessary development to go ahead in situations where suitable sites at lower risk of flooding are not available.
 Further information is provided in the NPPF and the PPG - Exception Test